AngelCoronaIT/FM-BlogPreviewCard/README.md

 ### What I learned

-I'm really rusty on css so this was a good refresh on how flexbox.
+I fix problems i had in the last challenge, now i added the roles,import correctly the font.

 ### Continued development

-I would get familiar with flexbox, grid and how to manage the text since i wasn't able to make the title text look exactly like the challenge asked for.
+I would get familiar with flexbox, grid and get comfortable with css properties like box-shadow

 ## Author